YasserAllam/Power-bi-data-jobs-dashboard/README.md

 This is the deep-dive page.
 From the main dashboard, you can drill through to this view to get specific details for a single job title, including salary ranges, work-from-home stats, top hiring platforms, and a global map of job locations.

+## Conclusion

+this dashboard showcases how Power BI can transform raw job posting data into a powerful tool for career analysis. it allows users to slice, filter, and drill through data to make informed decisions about their career path.

+## What i learned

+Gained a solid understanding of Power BI functionality, including best practices for selecting appropriate chart types and effectively displaying data for clear insights.
+Developed knowledge of measures and implemented interactive reporting features such as slicers, buttons, bookmarks, drill-throughs, and a variety of visualizations.
+Performed data transformation (ETL) using Power Query, including cleaning, shaping, and preparing raw data by handling blanks, adjusting data types, and creating structured datasets for analysis.